khushnoodasif/makers/week-1-and-2-basic-programming/README.md

 * Use a process for solving a problem

 ### Challenges
 All the challenges for this module are on Teachable.
-If you don't already have access, please reach out to your coach on day 1.

 ### Skills Breakdown

-You can use this section to track your progress and find relevant supplementary materials.

 <!-- spellchecker-disable -->
 <!-- Pending our adding unix to https://github.com/retextjs/retext-indefinite-article -->